Nine Inch Nails: Formation (1987–1988)

-While living in Cleveland in 1987, Trent Reznor played keyboards in the Exotic Birds, a synthpop band managed by John Malm Jr. Reznor became friends with Malm, who informally became his manager when he left to work on his own music.
+While living in Cleveland in 1987, Trent Reznor played keyboards in the Exotic Birds, a synth-pop band managed by John Malm Jr. Reznor became friends with Malm, who informally became his manager when he left to work on his own music.
 At the time, Reznor was employed as an assistant engineer and janitor at Right Track Studios.
 Studio owner Bart Koster granted Reznor free access to the studio between bookings to record demos, commenting that it cost him nothing more than "a little wear on [his] tape heads".
 Unable to find a band that could articulate the material as he desired, Reznor was inspired by Prince to play all instruments himself except drums, which he programmed electronically.
 He has continued to play most parts on Nine Inch Nails recordings ever since.

-The first Nine Inch Nails performance took place at the Phantasy Theater in Lakewood, Ohio, on October 21, 1988.
+The first Nine Inch Nails live performance took place at Graffiti in Pittsburgh, Pennsylvania, on October 27, 1988.
 Soon after, following their live support of Skinny Puppy, Reznor aimed to release one 12-inch single on a small European label.
 Several labels responded favorably to the demo material and Reznor signed with TVT Records.
 Nine demos, recorded live in November 1988 and collectively known as Purest Feeling, were released in revised form on the first studio album, Pretty Hate Machine (1989).
 The overall sound on Purest Feeling is lighter than that of Pretty Hate Machine; several songs contain more live drumming and guitar, as well as a heavier use of film samples.

 Reznor chose the name "Nine Inch Nails" because it "abbreviated easily" rather than for "any literal meaning".
-Other rumored explanations have circulated, alleging that Reznor chose to reference Jesus' crucifixion with nine-inch spikes, or Freddy Krueger's nine-inch fingernails.
+Other rumored explanations have circulated, alleging that Reznor chose to refer to Jesus's crucifixion with nine-inch spikes, or Freddy Krueger's nine-inch fingernails.
 The Nine Inch Nails logo first appeared on the music video for their debut single, "Down in It".
 Reznor and Gary Talpas designed the logo, inspired by Tibor Kalman's typography on the Talking Heads album Remain in Light.
 The logo features the band's initials, with the second N mirrored.
 Talpas, a native of Cleveland, continued to design Nine Inch Nails packaging until 1997.